The Search for Stability: Learning Dynamics of Strategic Publishers with Initial Documents: The Model

-The ranking function $r$ determines the distribution over the winning publishers given a strategy profile $x \in [0,1]^{k \cdot n}$, with the interpretation that $r_i(x)$ is the probability of publisher $i$ being ranked first by $r$ under the strategy profile $x$.\footnote{There is empirical evidence for the fact that users usually prefer to reformulate their query rather than searching beyond the first retrieved result, e.g. \cite{butman2013query,liu2016impacts,joachims2017accurately}.} The utility of publisher $i$ under the profile $x$ is then defined to be:
+The ranking function $r$ determines the distribution over the winning publishers given a strategy profile $x \in X$, with the interpretation that $r_i(x)$ is the probability of publisher $i$ being ranked first by $r$ under the strategy profile $x$.
+This modeling assumption is motivated by the empirical evidence that users usually prefer to reformulate their query rather than searching beyond the first retrieved result \cite{butman2013query,liu2016impacts,joachims2017accurately}.
+We abuse the notation and denote $d^*(x_i) \coloneqq d(x_i, x^*)$ and $d^0_i(x_i) \coloneqq d(x_i, x_0^i)$.
+The utility of publisher $i$ under the profile $x$ is defined to be:

-That is, the utility of publisher $i$ is the probability of winning minus the cost of providing content that differs from its initial document.
-We abuse the notations and denote $d^*(x_i) = d(x_i, x^*)$ and $d_0(x_i) = d(x_i, x_0^i)$.
+That is, the utility of publisher $i$ is the probability of winning minus the cost of providing content that differs from her initial document.
+We now define the \textbf{publishers' welfare} $\mathcal{U}(x)$ and the \textbf{users' welfare} $\mathcal{V}(x)$, which will henceforth be referred to collectively as \textbf{welfare measures}.
+The publishers' welfare is the sum of the publishers' utilities, while the users' welfare is the expected relevance of the first-ranked document, where we quantify the relevance of a document $x_i$ by $1-d^*(x_i)$.

-A desired property of a ranking function would be that if there exists a single publisher who perfectly matches the information need, while all other publishers are located in the most distant location from the information need (in the $k$-dimensional embedding space), then the single publisher is ranked first with probability 1: